Patbox/TextPlaceholderAPI/docs/user/general.md

 Additionally, some placeholders might have additional or required argument provided after first space.
 It's format fully depend on mod providing it.

-You can check list of [build in placeholders here](/user/default-placeholders) and [placeholders from mods here](/user/mod-placeholders).
+You can check list of [built-in placeholders here](/user/default-placeholders) and [placeholders from mods here](/user/mod-placeholders).

 ### List of mods supporting displaying Placeholder API's placeholders: